Block kit in modals

 # When to push modal views

-Typically, bot commands push views on top of the active view they exist in (View ID).
-The View ID can be found in the New command trigger datatree, under Modals.
+Typically, bot commands push views on top of the active view in which they exist using the View ID.
+You can find the View ID in the New command trigger's datatree within Modals.

 Push modal Making changes on the active view